astral-projects/gomoku-web/code/jvm/docs/README.md

 - **Lobby Entity and Game Configuration**: The decision to not make the `Game` entity weak of the `Lobby` entity and instead repeat the `variant_id` attribute which points to the game configuration, was made for efficiency and practicality.
-The `Lobby` entity serves as a storage for the game configuration chosen by a host user.
+  The `Lobby` entity serves as a user intention to start ame with a specific game configuration.
 When another user attempts to create a game with a specific game configuration (represented by the variant id) that matches an existing entry in the `Lobby` table, a new game is created with both players instead.
   The host `Lobby` row is then deleted to allow another user to create a game with the same